How to Celebrate the Jewish Festival of Lights in Champaign-Urbana

 The Champaign-Urbana Jewish community will join Jews from around the world in celebrating.
 We’ve put together this article to include everything you need to know about how to observe Chanukah in Champaign-Urbana.

 WHEN IS CHANUKAH?

-This year, Chanukah starts with the first candle being lit the night of Sunday, Dec.
-2. Chanukah lasts for eight days and nights, and concludes with the final candle on Monday, Dec.
-10. Just to repeat – the first night is on a Sunday, even if your calendar says that the holiday starts on Monday.
+This year, the eight-day festival of Chanukah starts the night of Sunday, Nov.
+28 (no, that is not a typo) and continues through sundown Dec.
+6; the last candle is lit in the evening of Dec.
+5. Chanukah lasts for eight days and nights, however, it’s the candle lighting that is perhaps the most important part of the holiday, and that occurs at night.
+Just to repeat – the first night is on a Sunday, even if your calendar says that the holiday starts on Monday.
 All Jewish holidays start the night before what might be labeled on a secular calendar as the first day of the holiday.
 (Did that make sense?)

 WHAT IS CHANUKAH?

 Chanukah is a minor Jewish holiday that celebrates a historical military victory over intolerance.
 It has plenty of customs and rituals, including the lighting of a nine-branch candelabra (Hanukkiah, commonly known as a menorah).
 There are traditional fried foods, games, and decorations.
 (If you want to learn more about Chanukah, check out our popular “What You Need to Know About Chanukah” article.)

 If you are looking to buy Chanukah-related merchandise for your family or for a friend, here are some suggestions for how to do so in Champaign-Urbana.
 If you’ve found Chanukah stuff elsewhere, let us know (firstname.lastname@example.org).